sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/30-testing/01-javascript.md

 # Testing JavaScript based code

-Every testing farmework can be used to make javascript's test.
+Every testing framework can be used to make JavaScript tests.

 For example, you can use [**Jest** 🔗](https://jestjs.io/).